NMashalov/NMashalov.github.io/_posts/2024-01-10-optimal_transport.md

 Optimal transport is useful tool for data scientist.
 I'll bring case from my personal practice to prove.

+## Attacks

+Adversarial attacks are a perfect subject of research as their allow to understand properties of models to depth, even providing solutions in closed form.

 ## Business case.
 Matching scripts

 Suppose we have call-center, where junior operators read scripts and more proficient colleagues speak freestyle.
 We want to match phrases from scripts to new original variations of freestylers.